phpravikr84/punjabi-palace/application/views/themes/defaults/connect-php-sdk-master/docs/Api/V1EmployeesApi.md

 $api_instance = new SquareConnect\Api\V1EmployeesApi();
 $order = "order_example"; // string | The order in which timecards are listed in the response, based on their created_at field.
-$employee_id = "employee_id_example"; // string | If provided, the endpoint returns only timecards for the employee with the specified ID.
+$employee_no = "employee_id_example"; // string | If provided, the endpoint returns only timecards for the employee with the specified ID.
 $begin_clockin_time = "begin_clockin_time_example"; // string | If filtering results by their clockin_time field, the beginning of the requested reporting period, in ISO 8601 format.
 $end_clockin_time = "end_clockin_time_example"; // string | If filtering results by their clockin_time field, the end of the requested reporting period, in ISO 8601 format.
 $begin_clockout_time = "begin_clockout_time_example"; // string | If filtering results by their clockout_time field, the beginning of the requested reporting period, in ISO 8601 format.